stargate/stargate/apis/sgv2-docsapi/README.md

 > ../mvnw clean install -P dse -DskipTests && ./build_docker_images.sh
 > ```

-Running integration tests from IDE is supported out of the box.
+Running integration tests from an IDE is supported out of the box.
 The tests will use the Cassandra 4.0 as the data store by default.
-Running a test with a different version of the data store or the Stargate coordinator, requires changing the run configuration and specifying the following system properties:
+Running a test with a different version of the data store or the Stargate coordinator requires changing the run configuration and specifying the following system properties:

 * `testing.containers.cassandra-image` - version of the Cassandra docker image to use, for example: `cassandra:4.0.4`
 * `testing.containers.stargate-image` - version of the Stargate coordinator docker image to use, for example: `stargateio/coordinator-4_0:v2.0.0-ALPHA-10-SNAPSHOT` (must be V2 coordinator for the target data store)